 As many of you will be trip planning for a visit to the Coast Path later in the year, we didn't want you to forget about the beautiful woodlands that exist along and near the Path.
-We know that the diversity of the different landscapes that you pass through, is part of the reason that the South West Coast Path is so well loved.
+We know that the diversity of the different landscapes that you pass through is part of the reason that the South West Coast Path is so well loved.

-On the north coast these ‘Atlantic’ woodlands are one of Britain and Ireland’s most important habitats; home to a vast diversity of plant life.
+On the north coast, these ‘Atlantic’ woodlands are one of Britain and Ireland’s most important habitats; home to a vast diversity of plant life.
 As well as being places of recreation these woods have inspired generations of writers, poets and painters including Wordsworth and Coleridge.

-On the south coast many woodlands fold more gently into the side of combes, riverbanks and estuaries.
+On the south coast, many woodlands fold more gently into the side of combes, riverbanks and estuaries.
 In some places, especially on the more exposed Cornish stretches, some trees battle the elements and the wind sculpts them into bent shapes over the decades.

-Here's a few ideas for woodland walks – for when spring has sprung and early leaves come into view:
+Here are a few ideas for woodland walks – for when spring has sprung and early leaves come into view:

 Clovelly and Mouth Hill